 These test methods for the determination of the moisture content of activated carbon, for this work used the oven-drying method.
-The oven-drying method is used when water is the only volatile material present and is in significant quantities, and the activated carbon is not heat-sensitive (some activated carbons can ignite spontaneously at temperatures as low as 150 °C) and weighed accurately.
+The oven-drying method is used when water is the only volatile material present and is in significant quantities, and the activated carbon is not heat-sensitive (some activated carbons can ignite spontaneously at temperatures as low as 150°C).
+A sample of carbon is put into dry, closed capsule (of know weight) and weighed accurately.
 The capsule is opened and placed with the lid in a preheated oven.
 The sample is dried to constant weight then removed from the oven and with the capsule closed, cooled to ambient temperature.
 The closed capsule is weighed again accurately.
-The weight loss expressed as a percentage of the weight of the original sample.
+The weight loss is expressed as a percentage of the weight of the original sample.

-Procedure (for activated carbon passing a No. 50 sieve)
+Procedure (for Activated carbon Passing A No. 50 Sieve)

-- Dip out with a spoon or spatula from the sample bottle a 1 to 2 g representation sample.
-Put this into a pre dried tare capsule with lid, close and weight at once to the nearest 0.5 mg.
-The depth of the carbon in the capsule must not exceed 1.25 cm. - Remove the cover and place the capsule and cover in a preheated forced circulation oven (at 145 to 155 °C).
-Close the oven and dry to constant weigh (3 hr normally sufficient).
+- 1. Dip out with a spoon or spatula from the sample bottle a 1 to 2 g representation sample.
+Put this into a predried tared capsule with lid, close and weigh at once to the nearest 0.5 mg.
+The depth of the carbon in the capsule must not exceed 1.25 cm. - 2.
+Remove the cover and place the capule and cover in a preheated forced circulation oven (at 145 to 155 °C).
+Close the oven and dry to constant weight (3 hr normally sufficient).
 Open the oven and cover the capsules quickly.
-Cool in desicator to ambient temperature and weigh.
+Cool in a desiccator to ambient temperature and weigh.